Preaching Excellence Program 2018

 The PEP I registration fee is $300.
 Each seminarian must pay $100 and their diocese pays $100.
 We ask that you contact your Diocese to let them know of your nomination.
 The Episcopal Preaching Foundation will bill your seminary and diocese for $100 each.
 All Registration Fees are Non-Refundable.

 The Foundation pays for the balance of the costs for attendance at the conference which are approximately $1,500, including travel to and from the Roslyn Center, Richmond, VA (follow this link for more information: www.roslyncenter.org).

-April 2017 Pre-Conference Forgiveness Assessments sent to faculty and participants.
+April - May 2018 Pre-Conference information provided to PEP faculty and participants.

 Guidelines for Student Travel